st-pham/php-refactor-tool/README.md

 Rename Method
 ![Rename Method](https://i.imgur.com/BIEGjDQ.gif)

+## Installation

+- Install dependency extension

+- All the extensions with same functionalities should be disabled to obtain the best result.

 ## Usage

 Use key `F2` or right click and choose `Rename Symbol` on the symbol you want to rename.